New SAT Policy

 The Office of Admission will superscore the old and new SAT separately, meaning our office will combine the highest section scores from each test date to create the highest total per test.
 However, we will not combine old and new SAT section scores, as these two tests are scaled differently.
 It is therefore to your advantage to send our office the results from each time you took the SAT.
-We do not superscore the ACT.
+We also superscore the ACT.

 When evaluating applications, our Admission Counselors will only consider an applicant's highest test scores.
-Our office will use the concordance chart below to determine your highest composite score across all three tests - old SAT (superscore), new SAT (superscore), and ACT (highest total).
+Our office will use the concordance chart below to determine your highest composite score across all three tests - old SAT (superscore), new SAT (superscore), and ACT (superscore).
 We will convert your new SAT scores based on the 1600 point total (and not by converting individual section scores).
 For old SAT scores, our office will only consider your 1600 point total (Critical Reading and Math).